 If you’re going to be making a steam bath, then you might as well make it more effective than simply using water.

-There are many essential oils that are known to have medicinal properties.
 Putting a couple drops of lavender, peppermint, or eucalyptus oil into your steam bath before breathing the steam can be incredibly helpful for helping you loosen up any secretions stuck in your lungs.

 Essential oils can be found anywhere that sells aromatherapy products.
 Places like health food stores and metaphysical shops often carry these products, and sometimes you can find them in a good pharmacy.